frederic-perez/AmE-dictionary/data/dictionary.md

 __cordon__ _n_ :two::hammer: _A wide cordon of police._
 __cordonef off__ _v_ _The police had cordonex off the site of the bombing._
 __corduroy pants__
-__corduroy__ _n_ :two: A durable cut-pile fabric, usually made of cotton, with vertical ribs. :es: pana
+__corduroy__ _n_ :three: A durable cut-pile fabric, usually made of cotton, with vertical ribs. :es: pana
 __corduroys__ _n_ Pants made of corduroy.
 __core dump__ _n_ _The book goes on like this, a chronological core dump of facts._
 __corgi__